Search String

 The Original Shadow of the Beast

-Reflections released Shadow of the Beast for the Amiga in 1989.
+Reflections released the original version of Shadow of the Beast for the Amiga in 1989.
 Shadow of the Beast was advertised as "A whole new dimension in computer games."
 However, it was only revolutionary in terms of audiovisuals; its gameplay was stock-standard.

 Shadow of the Beast was designed and programmed by Martin Edmondson and Paul Howarth; its graphics were drawn by Martin Edmondson; its audio composed by David Whittaker; cover by Roger Dean.